MarcinBrojek/zpo-mgr/docs/debug.md

 ## Tree for modified example

 At this point, I will dare to draw the continuation of the tree, adding the remaining elements - the proof.
 They are always in the subtrees of the codes.
-Therefore, let's focus on the block where the codes are located. proofs for next steps are empty - we need only to check typings for them. ❗ Left son should be placed on the right.
+Therefore, let's focus on the block where the codes are located.
+Proofs for next steps are empty - we need only to check typings for them. ❗ Left son should be placed on the right.

 ```mermaid
     graph TD;